 Since we are well into Spring and Easter is almost upon us, I thought I should showcase a seasonal dessert!
 Something light, refreshing, tangy and sweet all at the same time.
 Maybe with a tropical nod.
 Key Lime Mousse Tart!
-The best part about this is that it can be served like a light fluffy cloud of key lime mousse-ness OR a melty-frozen confectioned semifreddo.
+The best part is that it can be served like a light, fluffy cloud of key lime mousse-ness OR a melty-frozen confectioned semifreddo.
 You choose.

 NILLA Wafers remind me of my childhood.
 They were the one cookie that I could always coax my mother into buying.
 She’d shake her head over anything creme filled, or chip-laden, but NILLA Wafers — she approved of.

 Back to the tart… To make the crust, whiz the cookies in a food processor with a little sugar.

 Then add melted butter and sweetened flaked coconut to the cookie crumbs.